Timeline of Progress

 - Identify the funding required to develop a co-processing strategy at BC’s refineries while encouraging the supply of biobased feedstocks/intermediates (“conventional” and “advanced”)

-- Establish a robust drop-in biofuels supply chain that can provide low carbon fuels for the marine, aviation, rail and trucking sectors
+- Establish robust low carbon fuel supply chains for the marine, aviation, rail and trucking sectors

 BC-SMART Roadmap to decarbonise long-distance transport